verrannt/deepdreaming-sounds-tensorflow/README.md

 #### Training

 In order to train the network, navigate to the directory you cloned the repository in.
-From there, you need to run _train.py_ using an installation of Python 3. _train.py_ will check if you have the pickled dataset already downloaded and if not download it for you using urllib and save it in your current directory under *"./UrbanSound8K_modified/urbansound.pkl"*.
+From there, you need to run _train.py_ using an installation of Python 3.
+In order to work, _train.py_ needs the dataset described above which you should download and save as described.
 Furthermore, you can specify the number of iterations, batch size and path to the dataset with sys arguments.

 ```bash
 python3 train.py 'number_of_iterations' 'batch_size' 'path'